artcuddy/project5-foodsnap-frontend/TESTING.md

 });
 ```

-1 NotFound test to see if the not found message is shown when no results can be found
+-   [NotFound.test.js](https://github.com/artcuddy/project5-foodsnap-frontend/blob/main/src/components/__tests__/NotFound.test.js) 1 NotFound test to see if the not found message is shown when no results can be found.

 ```
 import { render, screen, waitFor } from "@testing-library/react";